Tyreis Holder, Supported Love Reaches All

 Tyreis Holder

-Holder’s commission is part of Rye Lane Reconnected a community-led creative programme seeking to support engagement and collaboration between leading social artists, local residents and frontline community groups to collaboratively commission and create artworks for Peckham’s historic and iconic Rye Lane.
+Tyreis’s commission was part of Rye Lane Reconnected, a community-led creative programme seeking to support engagement and collaboration between leading social artists, local residents and frontline community groups to collaboratively commission and create artworks for Peckham’s historic and iconic Rye Lane.

 This co-commission was made possible with generous funding and support from Arts Council England, Art Fund, Culture Together, Cleaner Greener Safer and Neighbourhoods Fund, London Borough of Southwark and Grocers’ Charity.